ShalConnects/Balanze/SMTP_SETUP_GUIDE.md

 ---

-**Your FinTech SaaS will be fully functional once SMTP is properly configured!** 🎉
+**Your Balanze SaaS will be fully functional once SMTP is properly configured!** 🎉